Judge orders release of prominent Auburn-area Proud Boy charged in Capitol siege case

 Earlier Wednesday, a federal grand jury handed up an indictment against Nordean that essentially charged him with the same criminal counts that prosecutors had charged him with last month.

 Nordean is charged with aiding and abetting an injury or depredation against government property; obstructing or impeding an official proceeding; knowingly entering or remaining in any restricted building or grounds without lawful authority; and violent entry and disorderly conduct on Capitol grounds.
-If convicted of all charges, Nordean faces more than 30 years in prison.
+If convicted of all charges, he faces more than 30 years in prison.

 Nordean, a bodybuilder who lived with his wife on the same street as his parents east of Auburn, has been detained since federal agents arrested him at his home on Feb.
 3.